peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Generates a CBOR object from an arbitrary-precision integer.
 * `static CBORObject FromObject​(com.upokecenter.numbers.ERational bigValue)`<br>
  Generates a CBOR object from a rational number.
-* `static CBORObject FromObject​(BigInteger bigintValue)`<br>
- Deprecated.
-Use the EInteger version of this method.
- Use the EInteger version of this method.
-* `static CBORObject FromObject​(ExtendedDecimal otherValue)`<br>
- Deprecated.
-Use the EDecimal version of this method instead.
- Use the EDecimal version of this method instead.
-* `static CBORObject FromObject​(ExtendedFloat bigValue)`<br>
- Deprecated.
-Use the EFloat version of this method instead.
- Use the EFloat version of this method instead.
-* `static CBORObject FromObject​(ExtendedRational bigValue)`<br>
- Deprecated.
-Use the ERational version of this method instead.
- Use the ERational version of this method instead.
-* `static <T> CBORObject FromObject​(Iterable<T> value)`<br>
- Generates a CBOR object from an enumerable set of objects.
 * `static CBORObject FromObject​(Object obj)`<br>
  Generates a CBORObject from an arbitrary object.
 * `static CBORObject FromObject​(Object obj,